Who Do We Think We Are

 Who Do We Think We Are is the seventh studio album by the English rock band Deep Purple, released on 12 January 1973 in the US and in February 1973 in the UK.
-It was Deep Purple's last album by the Mark II line-up with singer Ian Gillan and bassist Roger Glover until 1984’s Perfect Strangers.
+It was Deep Purple's last album by the Mark II line-up with singer Ian Gillan and bassist Roger Glover until 1984's Perfect Strangers.

 Musically, the record showed a move to a more blues-based sound, even featuring scat singing.
 Although its production and the band's behaviour after its release showed the group in turmoil, with frontman Gillan remarking that "we'd all had major illnesses" and felt considerable fatigue, the album was a commercial success.
 Deep Purple became the top-selling U.S. artist in 1973.
-The album featured the energetic hard-rock single "Woman from Tokyo," which while scarcely played during the 1970s, would become a live staple from the band's 1984 reunion onward.
+The album featured the energetic hard-rock single "Woman from Tokyo," which while scarcely played in concert during the 1970s, would become a live staple from the band's 1984 reunion onward.